Practical guide: when to use ChatGPT, Claude, or Perplexity

 For Shopify webshops, use this combination:

-Perplexity - Competitor analysis and e-commerce trends research (20 min)
+1. Perplexity - Competitor analysis and e-commerce trends research (20 min)

-Claude - Analyze your complete site structure and conversion funnel (30 min)
+2. Claude - Analyze your complete site structure and conversion funnel (30 min)

-ChatGPT - Write optimized product descriptions and ad copy (45 min)
+3. ChatGPT - Write optimized product descriptions and ad copy (45 min)

-Claude - Review and polish all copy for a natural tone (20 min)
+4. Claude - Review and polish all copy for a natural tone (20 min)

-Perplexity - Verify SEO claims and best practices (15 min)
+5. Perplexity - Verify SEO claims and best practices (15 min)

 Total time: 130 minutes for a complete conversion optimization audit with concrete output.

-Workflow 3: Performance marketing campaign
+Workflow 3: Performance Marketing Campaign

 For performance marketing campaigns:

-ChatGPT - Brainstorm 20+ ad concepts and write variations (40 min)
+2. ChatGPT - Brainstorm 20+ ad concepts and write variations (40 min)

-Claude - Analyze target audience insights and write targeting strategy (30 min)
+3. Claude - Analyze target audience insights and write targeting strategy (30 min)

-Perplexity - Fact-check all claims and figures in ads (10 min)
+5. Perplexity - Fact-check all claims and figures in ads (10 min)

 This approach combines the creativity of ChatGPT, the analytical power of Claude, and the research capabilities of Perplexity for optimal results.

-“A successful AI strategy starts with a solid infrastructure.
-By addressing fundamental components such as data unification and governance through one underlying system, organizations can focus on putting use cases into production, where they can actually create value for the company.”
+A successful AI strategy begins with a solid infrastructure.
+By addressing fundamental components like data unification and governance through a single underlying system, organizations can focus their attention on bringing use cases into production, where they can truly create value for the business.

-Practical: Always upload relevant documents (briefings, brand guidelines, previous campaigns) before requesting new content.
+Practical Tip: Always upload relevant documents (briefings, brand guidelines, previous campaigns) before requesting new content.

 Mistake 3: No iteration or refinement

 Solution: The first output is rarely perfect.
 Ask follow-up questions, refine, and provide feedback.
-Suggestions like "Make the tone more direct" or "Add a concrete example to point 3" often yield better results than starting over.
+Phrases like "Make the tone more direct" or "Add a concrete example to point 3" often yield better results than starting over.

 Mistake 4: Using the wrong tool for the job